 3.2 Advanced training in gases

 25. Candidates who are successful in the ADN basic training examination may apply for enrolment in a specialization course on gases, to be followed by an examination.
-It is recommended that this examination should be taken immediately after the basic training course or within six months after completion of the course.

 26. The gas specialization examination shall be held in accordance with the provisions of ADN section 8.2.2.7.2.5.